 With the countless number of salsa brands and varieties available, how do you choose the best one?
 When selecting salsa, avoid those that are made with added sugar — or with fruit if you’re on Phase 1.
 Unopened, jarred salsa can be kept for six months in your pantry.
 Opened salsa should be refrigerated and consumed within a month.

 Make Salsa at Home

 This quick and simple salsa recipe goes with almost anything.
-Add some chopped hot peppers if you like.
-The recipe can easily be doubled:
+Add some chopped jalapeño or another hot pepper, if you like.
+The recipe can easily be doubled or tripled:

 8 plum tomatoes, seeded and chopped

 4 scallions, minced

 1/4 cup fresh cilantro, minced

 In a large bowl, combine tomatoes, scallions, garlic, cilantro, lime juice, salt, and pepper.
 Serve at room temperature.